BSc Computer Science (Human Computer Interaction) with Industrial Experience / Overview

 - Bachelor of Science

 - Typical A-level offer

-Grades A*AA including two of: Physics, Biology, Chemistry, Mathematics, Further Mathematics, Computer Science, Psychology and/or Statistics.
+A*A*A* including two from Physics, Biology, Chemistry, Mathematics, Further Mathematics, Computer Science, Psychology and Statistics.

 - Typical International Baccalaureate offer

 41 points overall, with 7,7,7 in Higher Level subjects, including two from Mathematics: Analysis and Approaches, Computer Science, Biology, Chemistry, Physics or Psychology.

 For the pre 2021 IB Diploma qualification we will accept Higher Level Mathematics.
 Applicants studying the International Baccalaureate Career Related Programme (IBCP) should contact the academic School prior to applying so that their academic profile can be considered.